greg-pedder/moodle-course_diagnostic/README.md

 # Requirements
 ___
+* Your default caching server.
+However, for development purposes, the plugin had made use of...
 * Redis server - the latest version is always a good bet...
 * A getting started guide at redis.io (https://redis.io/docs/getting-started/)
 * install and configure on centos7: https://www.linode.com/docs/databases/redis/install-and-configure-redis-on-centos-7